I got a letter from a reader today. Raise your hand if you can relate.

 I started to write this mom a private response but, with her permission, decided to make it public.
 I’d be curious — and I’m sure she would be, as well — to hear advice from anyone else who has had some “success” in dealing with this particular problem.
 In the meantime, here’s my two cents:

 1. Be brief, be direct, and be nice.
-Brief because this is a can of worms that can get cray cray real fast.
-Direct because this is important and you need to make sure there’s no misunderstandings.
+Brief because this is a can of worms that can get cray-cray pretty quickly.
+Direct because this is important and you need to make sure there are no misunderstandings.
 (No one wants to have to have this damn conversation more than once.)
 And nice because that’s what’s going to keep tensions from escalating.

 2. Try to get your parents’ buy-in.
 This is the goal.
 If your parents understand where you are coming from, and genuinely want to help you out, you won’t have to worry that they will try to indoctrinate your kid behind your back.